5 emerging trends shaping the future of B2B payments

 2ERPs talking to banks

 Business software integrations are becoming the channel many treasury leaders rely on to access banking operations, thanks to API connectivity.
-This capability, which at one time was considered only a pipe dream, is becoming increasingly important to organizations.
+This capability, which at one time was considered impossible, is becoming increasingly important to organizations.

-Banks' integration connectors and plug-ins allow companies to manage payments, receive funds and handle exceptions all within existing ERP systems.
+Prebuilt ERP connectors and plug-ins like First Citizens Link allow companies to manage payments, receive funds and handle exceptions all within existing ERP systems.
 This integration eliminates the need for finance teams to juggle multiple banking portals and creates a single source of truth for financial data.
-That reduces friction and improves financial visibility.
+Ultimately, this reduces friction and improves financial visibility.

 "It's the consumerization of finance," explains Lucas.
 "Banks are embedding themselves into your experiences as opposed to requiring you to go to them.
 With more secure connectivity, it allows you to aggregate a variety of information to work the way you want versus the standards that each individual bank has."